 For children, this can include emotional support, help to resolve conflicts and new solutions for emotional and/or behavioral difficulties.
 In addition, counseling services are provided for clients with co-occurring disorders (substance abuse and mental health).
 Treatment is coordinated and addresses the complete family, cultural and ethnic experiences of clients.
 Children under the age of 6 in need of therapy are served through our Infant & Early Childhood Services Program.

 - Children’s Targeted Case Management: provides links to help families meet their basic needs, while at the same time addressing a child’s and his/her family’s educational, emotional and behavioral needs.

 Case Management services are available to families with children under the age of 18.
 Eligible children are those who are at risk of being placed in a mental health residential program, who present with serious emotional disorders and need complex mental health and/or substance abuse services that require case management coordination.

-Children’s targeted case management services are focused on those children residing in the geographic area of South Miami/Kendall and south to Homestead/Florida City.
+Children’s targeted case management services are focused on those children residing in the geographic area from Little Havana to Homestead/Florida City.
 An essential component of the case management program is the comprehensive assessment of the child’s and family’s needs and identifying and linking them to community resources.
 It includes a holistic approach to service provision such as planning, referral and linking services for any family member in need.
 It also includes coordination and monitoring of the service provision and children’s rights advocacy.